Tracially sequentially-split ${}^*$-homomorphisms between $C^*$-algebras II: Abstract

 \section{Abstract}

-We study a pair of $C\sp*$-algebras $(A, B)$ by associating a $*$-homomorphism from $A$ to $B$ allowing an approximate left-inverse to the sequence algebra of $A$ in a manner reminiscent of several tracial approximation properties.
-We are particularly interested how regularity properties in the Elliott classification program pass from $B$ to $A$.
-Among them, we show that the strict comparison property and $\mc{Z}$-stability pass from $B$ to $A$ in our setting.
+We study a pair of $C\sp*$-algebras $(A, B)$ by associating a $*$-homomorphism from $A$ to $B$ which allows an approximate left inverse to the ultrapower $C\sp*$-algebra of $A$ as a completely positive map of order zero and show that important regularity properties related to the Elliott program pass from $B$ to $A$ in our setting.